DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 }
 ```

-It is also possible to implement a function compatible with the this declaration:
+It is also possible to implement a function compatible with this declaration:

 ```rust
 unsafe extern "aarch64-indirect-return" get_object(result_location: *mut NonTrivialObject) {